mmu-webdesign/l4-WPD-web-term-2/rwd-week-5.md

 ### Styling the form `label`

-In the CSS you have cut &amp: pasted from CodePen the first styles we address are for the `label` element.
+In the CSS you have cut & pasted from CodePen the first styles we address are for the `label` element.

 ```
 form label {